About Hudson Heights

 Not that name changes have stopped.
 In the last couple of decades immigrants from the Caribbean moved in; they referred to Washington Heights as El Alto.
 Newer immi- grants honor the island Hispaniola and call it Quisqueya Heights, which Google Maps cast aside when in autumn 2020 it labled part of the area as the Little Dominican Republic.

-The secretive tech giant wouldn’t respond to residents’ queries about the renaming, and just weeks later U.S. Rep Adrian Espaillat (D-New York) introduced legislation to change the name of Upper Manhattan neighborhoods.
-Two Texas congressmen joined him in the push to erase Hamilton Heights, Sugar Hill, Audubon Park, Little Dominican Republic, Fort George, Hudson Heights, Sherman Creek, and Inwood, replacing them with Quisqueya Heights, but he stopped his efforts when Uptowners complained.
+The secretive tech giant wouldn’t respond to residents’ queries about renaming their neighborhood, and just weeks later U.S. Rep Adrian Espaillat (D-New York) introduced legislation to change the name of Upper Manhattan neighborhoods.
+Two Texas congressmen joined him in the push to erase Hamilton Heights, Sugar Hill, Audubon Park, Little Dominican Republic, Fort George, Hudson Heights, Sherman Creek, and Inwood, replacing them with Quisqueya Heights.
+Espaillat stopped his efforts when Uptowners complained.
+The service Mapbox sticks with our thirty-year-old name, while neither Apple Maps nor Live XYZ (which tracks retail businesses) even bother naming our little spot of Manhattan.

 Mapbox uses the 30-year-old name.